OlegAxenow/Method.Injection/ReadMe.md

 If you are not familiar with Reflection.Emit, I recommend you to write some class with overridden methods and run [Ildasm.exe](http://msdn.microsoft.com/en-us/library/f7dy01k1(v=vs.110).aspx) to see appropriate IL code.

+## How to install from NuGet

+First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
+Then, install Method.Inject from the package manager console:

+	PM> Install-Package Method.Inject

 ## Requirements and dependencies

 License: [MIT](http://opensource.org/licenses/MIT).